quilla3/data-analytics-portfolio/hadoop-mini-projects/05-pig-data-processing/README.md

-# Data Processing with Pig Latin
+# Pig Latin Data Processing

 ## Scope
-This project is to get familiar with Pig Latin.
+This mini-project introduces Pig Latin for analyzing data stored in HDFS.
+The task includes loading datasets into Pig, writing queries to filter and project fields, performing joins or anti-joins to find unmatched records, and grouping and aggregating results in the Pig shell.

 ## Task Specification
 Consider the following logical schema of one-dimensional data cube.